flirtara/powershell-toolkit/MSOAID-UNCOMPRESS/README.md

 ## Description
 This PowerShell script performs the following tasks:
 1. Checks for MSOAID zip files in Download folder.
-2. If data folder doesn't exist in Download folder it creates it.
+2. If Data folder doesn't exist in MSOAID EXTRACT Parent folder it creates it.
-3. If data folder exists delete contents of data folder.
-4. Searches for a `Screenshots.zip` file and if exists unzip and unblock file for viewing images.
+3. Searches for a `Screenshots.zip` file and if exists unzip and unblock file for viewing images.
-5. Searches for events log files in the `AADLogs` directory.
+4. Searches for events log files in the `AADLogs` directory.
-6. Conversts all event log files to excel files with a subset of columns for data.
+5. Conversts all event log files to excel files with a subset of columns for data.
-7. Saves all new event log excel files in data directory.
+6. Saves all new event log excel files in Data directory.
-8. Copies all text files in AADLogs folder to data directory.
+8. Copies all text files in AADLogs folder to Data directory.

 ## Usage Example:
 1. Launch Windows PowerShell as an Administrator, and wait for the PS> prompt to appear